Josh Eggleton took over the kitchen in this two-century-old pub following a stint as a Gordon Ramsay scholar.

-The pub is determinedly more modern than your traditional boozer – comfortably low-key in decor, with light, spacious dining areas and smart wooden furniture – and the atmosphere is relaxed and convivial.
+The pub was determinedly more modern than your traditional boozer – comfortably low-key in decor, with light, spacious dining areas and smart wooden furniture – and the atmosphere is relaxed and convivial.
 Its garden has wonderful views of the Chew Magna valley and is a prime spot on a summer's day.

 Proud of the place’s unwillingness to follow trends, the ingredients are taken from trusted sources and suppliers.
 The philosophy focuses more on quality and strong relationships with those who provide the goods than pandering to anything which happens to be a la mode.